 The SPCA takes cars, trucks, boats and, RVs.
 They have earned a four-star rating from Charity Navigator.
 They do their vehicle donations through DonateLocal.com, which is a Northern California car donation company that processes car donations for charities.
 This has pros and cons.
 The benefits are that you’ll be working with a donation house that knows exactly how the process works and what needs to happen — its a regular assembly line process.
 DonateLocal handles all the Department of Motor Vehicles issues, including smog compliance, and they’re California based, so they know exactly what they’re doing.
 The con is that probably the most you’ll get for your donation is a $500 tax deduction.
 That’s because they will sell the car (or truck, boat, etc) at an auction, liquidating it, instead of giving to directly to a real person to use as their car.
 If you can find a charity that will actually use your car or give it to a needy person to use, then you can sometimes deduct the full Kelly Blue Book value of it.

 Sacramento Loaves & Fishes

-They do not have a car donation program, and do not say that they accept vehicles on their site, but this homeless shelter and food pantry might be able to take your car as a special donation.
+They do not have a car donation program and do not say that they accept vehicles on their site, but this homeless shelter and food pantry might be able to take your car as a special donation.
 It would have to be in reasonable condition — a junk car would probably be no good to them.
-Loaves and Fishes has earned a three star review from Charity Navigator.
+Loaves and Fishes have earned a three-star review from Charity Navigator.